imtiaz1710/SOLID-EXAMPLES/readme.md

         }
     }
 ```
-Now we separate the interface for each of the functionality and do not force analogue type printer to implement the functuality that it doesn't have.
+Now, we separate the interface for each of the functionality and do not force analogue type printer to implement the functuality that it doesn't have.

 ## **Dependency Inversion Principle (DIP)**